Assessment at Skidmore College

 Accreditation by the Middle States Commission on Higher Education

-In the fall of 2013, Skidmore began to plan for its next decennial review by our regional accrediting agency, the Middle States Commission on Higher Education (MSCHE).
-We have convened a Self-Study Steering Committee and have chosen a topic for the self-study: Integrative Learning.
-In the spring of 2014, working groups will begin to study various aspects of integrative learning at Skidmore, resulting in a completed self-study report for the spring of 2015.
+Skidmore College is accredited by the Middle States Commission on Higher Education (MSCHE), 624 Market Street, Philadelphia, PA 19104, 267-284-5000.
+In the fall of 2013, Skidmore began to plan for its next decennial review by the MSCHE by convening a Self-Study Steering Committee and choosing a topic for the self-study: Integrative Learning.
+In the spring of 2014, working groups began to study various aspects of integrative learning at Skidmore, resulting in draft chapters in the spring of 2015.
+The chapters were stitched together to create a draft report during the summer of 2015, which was presented to the College community during the summer and fall of 2015 for comments.
+The final self-study was sent to the MSCHE and the evaluation team members in early January, 2016.

 The Self-Study Steering Committee is co-chaired by Beau Breslin, Dean of the Faculty and Vice President for Academic Affairs, and Sarah Goodwin, Professor of English and Faculty Assessment Coordinator.

-If you have questions about the accreditation process or would like to talk about joining one of the working groups please contact Lisa Christenson, Associate Director of Institutional Research for Assessment.
+If you have questions about the accreditation process please contact Lisa Christenson, Associate Director of Institutional Research for Assessment.

 In addition to institutional accreditation by MSCHE, the following programs at Skidmore are accredited through national accrediting bodies: